x3dom/pipeline/docs/source/api.rst

     http://domain.tld/some/model.ply

-The storage medium can be completely transparent.
-In the future it's planned to add more storage backends to the system like Amazon S3, Glacier, SVN, WebDAV, Hadoop, etc. For the time being only HTTP and bucket:// resources are workig.
+The storage backend can be completely transparent.
+In the future it is planned to add more storage backends to the system like Amazon S3, Glacier, SVN, WebDAV, Hadoop, etc. For the time being only HTTP and pipeline managed buckets are working.

 ~~~~